-RULE 50.
-Admittance to Floor. - No person except members, officers, and designated employees of the General Assembly who have been issued identification tags as provided by this rule, and former members of the General Assembly who are not registered under the provisions of Article 2 of Chapter 120C of the General Statutes, shall be allowed on the floor of the House during its session, unless permitted by the Speaker or otherwise provided by law.
-Employees of the General Assembly shall wear identification tags, approved by the Legislative Services Officer, when on the floor of the House.

-RULE 51.
-Admittance of Press. - Reporters wishing to take down debates may be admitted by the Speaker, who shall assign such places to them on the floor or elsewhere, to effect this object, as shall not interfere with the convenience of the House.
-Reporters admitted to the floor of the House shall observe the same requirements of attire for members contained in Rule 12(h).

-RULE 52.
-Extending Courtesies. - Courtesies of the floor, galleries, or lobby shall be extended at the discretion of the Speaker and only by the Speaker.
+- RULE 50.
+Admittance to Floor. (a) No person except members, officers, and designated employees of the General Assembly who have been issued identification tags as provided by this rule, and former members of the General Assembly who are not registered under the provisions of Article 2 of Chapter 120C of the General Statutes, shall be allowed on the floor of the House during its session, unless permitted by the Speaker or otherwise provided by law.
+Employees of the General Assembly shall wear identification tags, approved by the Legislative Services Officer, when on the floor of the House. - (b) Except when a committee is meeting on the floor of the House, a person who is not authorized to be admitted to the floor under subsection (a) of this rule shall not be allowed to enter the chamber until at least five minutes after adjournment or recess of the House. - RULE 51.
+Admittance of Press.
+Reporters wishing to take down debates may be admitted by the Speaker, who shall assign such places to them on the floor or elsewhere, to effect this object, as shall not interfere with the convenience of the House.
+Reporters admitted to the floor of the House shall observe the same requirements of attire for members contained in Rule 12(h). - RULE 52.
+Extending Courtesies.
+Courtesies of the floor, galleries, or lobby shall be extended at the discretion of the Speaker and only by the Speaker.
 Requests by members to extend these courtesies shall be delivered to the Speaker.
-No member shall orally ask the Speaker to extend these courtesies during the daily session.

-RULE 53.
-Order in House Chamber, Galleries, and Lobby. - In case of any disturbance or disorderly conduct in the House Chamber, galleries, or lobby, the Speaker or other presiding officer is empowered to order the same to be cleared to the extent they deem necessary.
+No member shall orally ask the Speaker to extend these courtesies during the daily session. - RULE 53.
+Order in House Chamber, Galleries, and Lobby.
+In case of any disturbance or disorderly conduct in the House Chamber, galleries, or lobby, the Speaker or other presiding officer is empowered to order the same to be cleared to the extent they deem necessary.